News

 Are you curious about the work our volunteers do behind the scenes? or the wide variety of items we receive from community donations?

-West Gate Neighbourhood Fund - Grant recipient
+West Gate Neighbourhood Fund - Grants recipient

-Thanks West Gate Neighbourhood Fund!
+Thanks, West Gate Neighbourhood Fund!

 Volunteers update